 (d) what disclosure of documents, if any, is necessary;

 (e) what expert evidence, if any, is reasonably required and how and when that evidence should be obtained and disclosed;

 (f) what factual evidence should be obtained and disclosed;

 (g) whether it will be just and will save costs to order a split trial or the trial of one or more preliminary issues; and

-(h) what, if any, pre-trial applications do the parties intend to bring and the impact that this will have on the timetable.
+(h) what, if any, pre-trial applications do the parties intend to bring and the impact that this is likely to have on the timetable.

 5.9.
-Where a party wishes to obtain an order not routinely made at a case management conference, and believes that such application will be opposed, this application should be issued and served in time for it to be heard at the case management conference.
-If the time allowed for the case management conference is likely to be insufficient for the application to be heard, that applicant should inform the Court at once in order that a new date may be appointed.
+Where a party wishes to obtain an order not routinely made at a case management conference, and believes that such application will be opposed, this application should be issued and served in time for it to be listed, and if possible heard, at the case management conference.
+If the time allowed for the case management conference is likely to be insufficient for the application to be heard, that applicant should inform the Court at once in order that a new date may be appointed.2